 “Stand Up Colorado starts with the message that relationship abuse is not okay, but it is okay to ask for help,” said Bright Future Foundation Executive Director Sheri Mintz.
 “It is the responsibility of those who use abusive behaviors to seek help for themselves to change their behavior.

-Bright Future is one of over two dozen organizations that were involved in the year-long planning and implementation process.
-Stand Up Colorado kicked off on October 1 at a rally in Denver that coincided with the start of Domestic Violence Awareness Month.
+Bright Future was one of the approximately two dozen organizations involved in the year-long planning and implementation process.
 Moving forward, there will be a statewide social change campaign and local initiatives by participating organizations like Bright Future.

 “A social change we want to see is the creation of more ‘upstanders;’ individuals who intervene when abuse does occur,” added Mintz.
 “It is vital that all members of the community take action to help end relationship violence.”

-Stand Up Colorado is launching a website with information and resources for ending relationship violence.
+Stand Up Colorado offers a 24/7 hotline staffed by relationship violence advocates (855.9StandUp) and a comprehensive website with information and resources for ending relationship violence.
 Click here to visit the Stand Up Colorado site.